kr4kennnn/Local-Search/README.md

-# Local-Search
+# Local Search
- This is a first assignment for my Artificial Intelligence class
+ This is my first assignment for Artificial Intelligence class